nios-students/docs/wiki/other-materials.md

 Last updated 🕔:16-10-2024,5.59PM IST
 Books,Guides and more!
-The materials are applicable for all exams (On demand in public) so,please stop asking that.
+The materials are applicable for all exams (On demand and public) so,please stop asking that.
 ----
 [Books](https://nios.ac.in/online-course-material.aspx) and [Vocational Books (in .pdf)](https://drive.google.com/drive/folders/10yjMKD5XLDjPqNbYba6V1nL-EvabkRTi)